ghana04/prayer-research/markdown/12-2-thessalonians.md

 # 2 Thessalonians

-## 2 Thessalonians 1:11 | May God fulfill your every desire to do good
+## 2 Thessalonians 1:11-12 | May God fulfill your every resolve to do good

 _11 To this end we always pray for you,_
 _that our God may make you worthy of his calling and may fulfill every resolve for good and every work of faith by his power,_